-shares of our common stock in a firm commitment offering.
-After the effectiveness of the registration statement of which this prospectus is a part and concurrently with the pricing of We are offering this offering, we will effect a one-for-five reverse stock split.
+We are offering shares of our common stock in a firm commitment offering.
+After the effectiveness of the registration statement of which this prospectus is a part and concurrently with the pricing of this offering, we will effect a one-for-five reverse stock split.

 Our common stock is quoted on the OTC Markets Group's OTCQB tier under the symbol "IMMY".
-On August 31, 2012, the closing price of our common stock on the OTCQB was \$4.75 per share (assuming a one-for-five stock split).
-We have applied for listing of our common stock on The NASDAQ Capital Market, which listing we expect to occur at the consummation of this offering.
+On August 15, 2012, the closing price of our common stock on the OTCQB was \$3.25 per share (assuming a one-for-five stock split).
+We intend to apply for listing of our common stock on The NASDAQ Capital Market, which listing we expect to occur at the consummation of this offering.
 No assurance can be given that our application will be approved.
 If the application is not approved, we will not commence this offering and the shares of our common stock will continue to be traded on the OTC Markets Group's OTCQB tier.